 3. UX Research

 UX encompasses a holistic environment in which not just the product, but the user also exists.
 User experience research holds the key to learning about that.
 The researcher determines which research method will get the desired evidence for a hypothesis or answer to a question, and then execute it, with usability testing, user interviews, etc.

-The level of involvement of the different disciplines might vary by product, company or industry, as well as UX team structure.
+The level of involvement of the different disciplines might vary by product, company or industry, as well as UX design team structure.
 Some other roles and disciplines sometimes need to be included as well, like UX copywriter, research recruiter, etc.

 What discipline-combinations exist?